 Dimitrios Moutafidis

-Dimitrios is an architect pursuing a Master of Science in Architecture Studies (SMArchS AD) at MIT.
-He is interested in the crossings of architectural design, environmental history (energy and meteorology), media theory, and philosophies of difference.
+Dimitrios is an architect holding a Master of Science in Architecture Studies (SMArchS AD) from MIT.
+He is interested in the crossings of architectural design, pre-modern meteorology, media philosophy, and philosophies of relation.
 His past research revolved around the chromatic materialities of Greek votive offerings as mediums for transforming caves into sites of transcendence.
-His ongoing research called "Selenographies" is an art and design experiment for performing screen-printing as an embodied “tide” for re-texturing modern epistemic, physiological, and tactile relationships with the moon.
-Dimitrios current research, called “Lightning Archaeologies”, imagines how design can be performed with the Earth’s energies and how the discipline can imagine space and time with them.
-Through it, he inquires what decentered design agencies can emerge from the epistemic, and even experiential, entanglements of the Earth’s energies with humans, inspired by non-modern cosmologies that enable transcalar correspondences between the cosmos, weather, and human bodies.
+His ongoing research called "Selenographies" is an art and design experiment for performing screen-printing as an embodied “tide” for re-texturing the modern epistemologies of the moon.
+Dimitrios' current research, “Lightning Archaeologies”, imagines how design can be performed with Earth energies by embracing their vibrances and scales of performance in space and time.
+Through this ongoing project, he inquires what design agencies can emerge from the epistemic, experiential, and even metaphysical entanglements of Earth energies with humans, inspired by non-modern cosmologies that enable transcalar correspondences between the cosmos, weather, and human bodies.

 Projects